ckan/ckan/README.rst

 `ckan-dev`_ mailing list or in the `#ckan`_ IRC channel on irc.freenode.net.

-If you've figured out how to do something with CKAN and want to document it for others.  make a new page on the `CKAN wiki`_, and tell us about it on `ckan-dev`_.
+If you've figured out how to do something with CKAN and want to document it for others, make a new page on the `CKAN wiki`_, and tell us about it on `ckan-dev`_.

 .. _ckan-dev: http://lists.okfn.org/mailman/listinfo/ckan-dev